 Great Green Macaw (Ara ambiguus)

-Green Macaws are larger than their red cousins but still easily recognizable by their unmistakable silhouette hooked beak and tail longer than their body.
+Green Macaws are larger than their red cousins but still easily recognizable by their unmistakable silhouette hooked beak, long tail and of course their raucous call.

-Costa Rica is still probably the best place in the world to see the green macaw and there are efforts under way to plant almond trees and perhaps establish a new protected area called Maquenque National Park in the north central lowlands of Costa Rica between the Río Sarapiquí and border with Nicaragua at the Río San Juan.
+Costa Rica may be the best place in the world to see the green macaw and there are efforts under way to plant mountain almond trees and perhaps establish a new protected area called Maquenque National Park in the north central lowlands of Costa Rica between the Río Sarapiquí and border with Nicaragua at the Río San Juan.

 We’ve seen thousands of scarlet macaws but have only been fortunate enough to see green macaws a handful of times.